The age of most children who become victims of abuse and neglect is 18 months or younger.

 Source: 2011 San Francisco Homeless Count and Survey

-Epiphany Center’s Residential Extension Program offers a clean and sober residence for graduates.
+Epiphany Center’s Residential Program offers a clean and sober residence for women and their children.